Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles

 When the radius of confinement is relaxed beyond the intermediate regime, a new landmark temperature enters the game, but with very limited impact.
 The new features are summarized in Fig.~\ref{fig:18} for the representative case $\hat{R}=100$ and $\hat{r}_\mathrm{c}=1$.
-There is now a narrow temperature interval, where three gaseous macrostates coexist.\footnote{As $\hat{R}$ increases, more and more gaseous macrostates appear, associated with new oscillations.
-However, they have no impact on the results because they are unstable.} The highest temperature, $\hat{T}_\mathrm{X}\simeq0.14$ is now far higher than the temperatures $\hat{T}_\mathrm{L}\simeq0.00795$ and $\hat{T}_\mathrm{H}\simeq0.01045$ which delimit the range of multiple gaseous macrostates or the temperature $\hat{T}_\mathrm{M}\simeq0.01038$, where the gaseous macrostate becomes critical.
+There is now a narrow temperature interval, where three gaseous macrostates coexist.
+The highest temperature, $\hat{T}_\mathrm{X}\simeq0.14$ is now far higher than the temperatures $\hat{T}_\mathrm{L}\simeq0.00795$ and $\hat{T}_\mathrm{H}\simeq0.01045$ which delimit the range of multiple gaseous macrostates or the temperature $\hat{T}_\mathrm{M}\simeq0.01038$, where the gaseous macrostate becomes critical.
 Additional (unstable) gaseous macrostates come into play as $\hat{R}$ is increased further.

 The free energy curve has an additional fold near the highest tip, unresolved in panel (c).
 The caloric curve further bends into an incipient spiral.
 Finally, Fig.~\ref{fig:19}(b) is representative of all three regimes as was Fig.~\ref{fig:17}(b).
 It shows the low-$\hat{T}$ asymptotics of the entropy.
 The power-law behavior was predicted earlier in (\ref{eq:352}).
 None of these features have any qualitative impact on the phase behavior, as illustrated in Fig.~\ref{fig:19}.
 In the canonical ensemble, a mechanical instability at $\hat{T}_\mathrm{L}$ on the way down in temperature triggers an abrupt onset of condensation.
 On the way up in temperature, the mixed-phase state disappears equally abruptly in a mechanical instability at $\hat{T}_\mathrm{X}$.